Wanda Jackson: Relationships and family

 After Jackson spent time touring with Elvis Presley, the pair's relationship became romantic in 1955.
 He asked her to make the relationship official by giving Jackson a small diamond ring that she wore on a necklace.
 In her autobiography, she explained that Presley "won my heart as I was just beginning to understand what it really meant to embrace my femininity and express myself as a young woman."
 According to Jackson, the pair's relationship ended in 1956 once Presley began appearing in films and Colonel Tom Parker took control of his career.

 In her teen years, Jackson befriended aspiring country performer Norma Jean.
 The two often appeared on the Ozark Jubilee television show and socialized frequently.
 Norma Jean began dating local resident, Wendell Goodman, and Jackson sometimes joined them on dates.
 In 1961, Norma Jean accepted an offer to become a cast member of The Porter Wagoner Show in Nashville and ended her relationship with Goodman.
 Jackson and Goodman started dating shortly after their breakup.
-In her 2017 book, she recalled that she fell in love with him prior to their dating: "When they [Norma Jean and Goodman] had first came into the house and I saw Wendell, that was it.
+In her 2017 book, she recalled that she fell in love with him prior to their dating: "When they [Norma Jean and Goodman] had first come into the house and I saw Wendell, that was it.
 It was love at first sight."
 The couple married in 1961.
 Goodman had begun a career in computers with IBM, but left the position to become his wife's full-time business manager.
 He later oversaw and managed his wife's company named Wanda Jackson Enterprises.
 In 2017, Goodman died at the age of 81.

 The couple had two children together.
 Their daughter, Gina, was born in 1962 while their son, Greg, was born in 1964.
 Because Jackson's husband traveled with her, their children were kept home and raised by nannies.
 Jackson's parents also kept the children on weekends.
 "I knew it wasn't a normal childhood for them, and I've always carried a little guilt about that," she recalled in 2017.